Eglantinenf/Healthy-Food-Restaurant/README.md

 Welcome to the **Healthy Switcher** repository!
 This project is a stylish website for a healthy food restaurant, developed from a Figma template to practice CSS and front-end development skills.

+the background of landing page was correct even after deploying..but it's not working now !

 ## Table of Contents

 - [Introduction](#introduction)